Benjamin Franklin Inventions

 (A catheter is a tube that can be inserted in a person for drainage.
 They are generally used with urinary tract or kidney problems.)

-Benjamin Franklin's brother John was subjected to this torture, so Ben decided to help him out.
+Benjamin Franklin’s brother John was subjected to this torture, so Ben decided to help him out.
 He created a pain-free model by making a thin. flexible tube.
 This tube could move as needed, in order to cause less pain.
-Modern catheters still use the tube Franklin designed.
+Modern doctors still use the tube Franklin designed.

 Franklin Stove

-Another Benjamin Franklin invention was the Franklin Stove, also known as the wood stove or furnace stove.
-It was made to avoid using open fires to heat homes during the frigid American winters.
+Another Benjamin Franklin invention was the “Franklin Stove”, also known as the wood stove or furnace stove.
+It was made to avoid using open flame to heat homes during the frigid American winters.

 He built a cast iron box to put his fire in.
 As a result, the iron would heat up and create more heat than the open fire.
 This way he heated his house with less risk, and with less wood.
-Thus, Benjamin Franklin invented the first iron furnace.
+Benjamin Franklin had invented the first iron furnace.

 Glass Harmonica